lilyosah/tech-knowledgebase/Design Patterns.md

 ## Model-View-Controller (MVC)
+- Goal: Separate organization of data (model) from UI and presentation (view) by introducing a controller
+	- URI routes maps action to model
-- Way to organize the server application in Client-Server Architecture ==Models:== Store data about one entity
-==Views:== Are the interface between the data and the user
+- Way to organize the server application in Client-Server Architecture ==Models:== Store data about one entity ==Controllers:== Mediate user actions requesting access to data ==Views:== Are the interface between the data and the user
 - [[Ruby Rails]] supports MVC